manishpavadiya/Campus_Navigation_System-/README.md

 # Campus_Navigation_System-

-# Campus-Navigation-System
-//code file will be opened with google-colabb.

 Overview:
 The Campus Navigation System is designed to assist students, faculty, and visitors in navigating the campus efficiently.
 The system provides real-time guidance and optimizes routes within the campus premises, enhancing the overall navigational experience.